andreadellacorte/andreadellacorte.github.io/_posts/currently-reading/2018-11-17-the-art-of-worldly-wisdom-1-50.md

 ### Reading the Maxims

-You can read the first 50 maxims here: [1-25](http://community.fortunecity.ws/roswell/vortex/401/library/aoww/aoww01.htm){:target="\_blank"}, [26-50](http://community.fortunecity.ws/roswell/vortex/401/library/aoww/aoww02.htm){:target="\_blank"}.
+The book is widely available online in many translations, but my favourite is the one from 1992 by Christopher Maurer, which you can find here: [maxims 1-25](http://community.fortunecity.ws/roswell/vortex/401/library/aoww/aoww01.htm){:target="\_blank"}, [maxims 26-50](http://community.fortunecity.ws/roswell/vortex/401/library/aoww/aoww02.htm){:target="\_blank"}.

 ### Categorisation of the Maxims

 The first two categories are quite easy:

 - Number and Title: The position and title given to the maxims in the book;
-- Frequency of Reference: how often I use these maxims;
+- Frequency of Reference: how often I use these maxims, if you aren't sure about where to start, start reading the maxims from the "Often" category;

-As worldly wisdom is not exactly easy to define, picking the categories was the hardest.
-In the end, I settled on the below Domains and Graces, the first principles of worldly wisdom:
+Picking the component virtues for worldly wisdom was quite challenging.
+In the end I settled on the two Domains, Personal and Social, and on a number of Graces for each domain, as follows:

-  - Personal Graces:
+- Personal Graces: how to be a worldly wise person:
   - Courage: fortitude and the ability to confront fear and uncertainty;
   - Industry: being always employ'd in something useful and cutting off all unnecessary actions;
   - Justice: wrong none by doing injuries, or omitting the benefits that are your duty;
   - Knowledge: being well informed with tasteful learning and witticisms;
   - Prudence: discerning the appropriate course of action for a given situation, at the appropriate time;
   - Resolution: resolving to perform what you ought, performing without fail what is resolved;
   - Temperance: the practice of self-control, abstention, discretion and moderation;
   - Tranquillity: living fully, being present and undisturbed by trifles;
-  - Social Graces:
+- Social Graces: how to act like a worldly wise person in the presence of others:
   - Appearances: to have worth, and to know how to show it, is to be worth double;
   - Friends: befriending intellectuals, cultivating friendships with teachers;
   - Relations: influencing, competing, having manners and etiquette.

 Below are the first 50 maxims!

-PS: The table is interactive, you can click on the columns to sort the columns content however you prefer :)
+PS: The table is interactive, you can click on the columns to sort the content :)

 <div class="remarkdown table-marker" markdown="block">